PintaProject/Pinta.ImageManipulation/README.md

 ##License

 Pinta.ImageManipulation is licensed under the MIT license.
-See `license-mit.txt` for the MIT License
+See `license-mit.txt` for the MIT License.

 Code from Paint.Net 3.36 is used under the MIT License and retains the original headers on source files.